mariobris/blog/content/articles/crossplane/crossplane-part-2.md

 ### AWS Authentication Setup

 **Note:** I need valid AWS credentials with sufficient permissions to work with AWS resources.
-For this demo, I'm using an admin role with full access to AWS services.
+For this demo, I'm using an IAM User with with full access to AWS services.

 1. Create AWS credentials file: